bitshares/dev.bitshares.works/docs/development/installation.rst

 Next Step Guide
 ========================

 BitShares offers many features, after the bitshares-core installation, you might think what's the next step?
 The below is a short contents guide that you might be interested to look into.
+Also, visit Developers :ref:`Guide <dev-guides>` and :ref:`FAQs <faq-top>`.

 *If you want to...*
 ------------------------